mitsuoxv/covid/USA.md

 2020-05-26

 - <a href="#summary" id="toc-summary">Summary</a>
-- <a href="#us-confirmed-cases-new-by-red-or-blue-states"
+- <a href="#us-cumulative-deahts-per-population-by-red-or-blue-states"
-  id="toc-us-confirmed-cases-new-by-red-or-blue-states">U.S. confirmed
+  id="toc-us-cumulative-deahts-per-population-by-red-or-blue-states">U.S.
-  cases (new) by red or blue states</a>
+  cumulative deahts per population by red or blue states</a>
 - <a href="#fastest-spreading-states-in-the-last-14-days"
   id="toc-fastest-spreading-states-in-the-last-14-days">Fastest spreading
   states in the last 14 days</a>